 Longevity Greater than 150 years.

-Flowers Inconspicuous.
-Green.
+Flowers Inconspicuous. green.
 Flowers in Spring.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Prolific, Brown Acorn, Medium (0.50 - 1.50 inches), fruiting in Fall or Winter Wildlife use it.